-We invite you to browse available partnership programs and see what may fit your agency’s needs.
-After selecting an available program, follow the course description and instructions for expressing an interesting in hosting the program.
-Interested host agency agencies will be contacted by NIC partnership training program managers who will step you through the host selection process.
-If selected to host a program, selected host sites receive support from NIC and work closely with an NIC program manager before, during and after program delivery.
+We invite you to browse our available partnership programs and see what may fit your agency’s needs.
+After selecting an available program, follow the course description and instructions for expressing an interest in hosting the program.
+Interested host agencies will be contacted by NIC partnership training program managers who will step you through the host selection process.
+If selected to host a program, host sites receive support from NIC and work closely with an NIC program manager before, during, and after program delivery.

 What type of Partnership Training Programs may be available?

 NIC typically offers three types of partnership training programs:

 In an NIC agency-specific partnership program, most or all of the program participants come from the host agency.
 Occasionally, these programs are offered to two or more neighboring agencies.
 Participants or their agencies are responsible for their lodging, food, and travel expenses.
 Program dates are negotiated with the host agency after site selection has been made.

 NIC’s nonspecific-agency programs include a mix of participants from the host agency, and the majority of participants are from neighboring correctional agencies.
 Participants or their agencies are responsible for their lodging, food, and travel expenses.
 Program dates are negotiated with the host agency after site selection has been made.